 Congratulations, now you’re officially ready to get paid.
+(I don’t know about you, but that’s my favorite part!)

-Once you’ve invoiced your first client, record the activity—just add a transaction to Accounts Receivable with the date, client name, invoice number and amount that you billed.
 For example, if you billed J. Doe on November 3rd for $1,500, it would look like this:

 Pro tip: Always include the unique invoice number in your memo line.
 This is super important for records and reconciling.

 As you can see, the inflow of $1,500 is reflected in the updated Accounts Receivable balance—which went from $0 to $1,500.
 Whenever you need to know how much you’re owed, consult your Accounts Receivable balance.